-DHS Contractual Element and References Met or Not Met Audit Comments (A) (1) The MCO must confirm the identity and determine the exclusion status of Providers and any Person with an Ownership or Control Interest or who is an agent or Managing Employee of the MCO or its Subcontractors, or an affiliate 25 , upon contract execution or renewal and credentialing, through routine checks of state and Federal databases.
+DHS Contractual Element and References Met or Not Met Audit Comments (A) Exclusions of Individuals and Entities; Confirming Identity (1) The MCO must confirm the identity and determine the exclusion status of Providers and any Person with an Ownership or Control Interest or who is an agent or Managing Employee of the MCO or its Subcontractors, or an affiliate 25 , upon contract execution or renewal and credentialing, through routine checks of state and Federal databases.
 The databases to be checked are the Social Security Administration's Death Master File and the National Plan and Provider Enumeration System (NPPES), and the Excluded Provider Lists maintained by the STATE.
-(2) The MCO and its subcontractors must search monthly, and upon contract execution or renewal, and credentialing, the OIG List of Excluded Individuals/Entities (LEIE) and the Excluded Parties List System (EPLS, within the HHS System for Awards Management) database (and may search the Medicare Exclusion Database), and the Excluded Provider Lists maintained by the STATE, for any Met
+(2) The MCO and its subcontractors must search monthly, and upon contract execution or renewal, and credentialing, the OIG List of Excluded Individuals/Entities (LEIE) and the Excluded Parties List System (EPLS, within the HHS System for Awards Management) Met